Back

 ToneOut Beta Is Open

 We pushed an update yesterday, and the timing felt right, so we're opening the beta up wider.
 The first round of TestFlight invitations already went out to people who'd been on the waitlist longest.
 That group has been running the app, listening to real feeds, and sending feedback.
 It's been solid.
 Today we're opening it up wider.
 The first 100 people on iPhone can join the beta right now.
 What ToneOut is An ad free scanner app for iPhone.
 No subscriptions, no banners, no upsells stacked on top of upsells.
 You open it, you pick a feed, you listen.
 Police, fire, EMS, wherever you are.
 It was built out of frustration with every other scanner app on the market.
 Most of them are either riddled with ads, locked behind expensive monthly plans, or both.
 ToneOut is a one time thing: the app is free, and if you want Dual Listen (two feeds simultaneously, independent volume), that's a $4.99 one time purchase.
 That's it.
-Audio comes from OpenMHz and Broadcastify: nationwide coverage from both.
+Audio comes from Broadcastify: nationwide coverage.
 Coming soon: our very own ToneOut network, built for ToneOut listeners.
 What's in the beta • Browse feeds by state or by your location • Sequential scanner style playback: calls play one after another the way a real scanner works • Dual Listen for two feeds at once (Pro, $4.99 one time) • Save systems you listen to regularly • Background audio with lock screen controls • Dark UI, no light mode, no clutter How to join iPhone only.
 You'll need Apple's TestFlight app installed.
 It's free from the App Store if you don't have it already.
 Once you have TestFlight, tap the link below and ToneOut installs like any other app: Join the ToneOut Beta on TestFlight https://testflight.apple.com/join/KMJQ1YVE Spots are capped at 100 for this round.
 When that fills up, the link will stop accepting new testers.
 A couple of notes This is beta software.
 It's stable.
 We've been running it daily, but beta means bugs happen.
 If something sounds wrong, crashes, or doesn't behave the way you'd expect, use TestFlight's Send Beta Feedback: you can attach a screenshot and a note, and it goes straight to us.
 That feedback directly shapes what gets fixed before the full App Store release.
 Also: ToneOut is not an emergency service.
 Scanner audio is delayed.
 Always call 911.
 Full App Store release is coming.
 This is the step before that.
 Don't forget to sign up for the waitlist for when it comes out: https://toneout.app/

 ANNOUNCEMENT